eProsima/Fast-DDS-docs/docs/dynamictypes.rst

     <longlong name="my_long"/>

-Except for boundedString and boundedWString that an inner element *maxLength* whose value indicates the maximum length of the string.
+Except for boundedString and boundedWString that should include an inner element *maxLength* whose value indicates the maximum length of the string.

 .. code-block:: xml